TITLE Postal Technician I

 Education: A high school diploma or the equivalent is required.

-Experience: One year of mail service experience is required.
+Experience: Mail service experience is preferred.

-Skills: Effective oral and written communication skills are required.
+Skills: Effective verbal and written communication skills are required.
 The ability to accurately sort by alpha-numeric schemes, the ability to operate complex electronic and mechanical devices and to perform recordkeeping and tabulation tasks is required.
 The ability to work in a computerized environment and learn to use specialized software applications is required.
 The ability to work effectively while under the pressure of deadlines is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES